Thinking of becoming a beauty writer? Here are some of the best tips on how you can break into the industry.

-If you’re full of ideas for beauty articles, don’t be scared to pitch them to your favourite publications, it’s how a lot of writers get their start in the industry.
+If you’re full of ideas for beauty articles, don’t be scared to pitch them to your favorite publications, it’s how a lot of writers get their start in the industry.

 This may not land you your dream role, and it normally takes a lot of pitching before you finally get somewhere, but a magazine may commission you to write a one-off article.
 If they’re happy with how it turned out and it was popular with their readers, it may turn into more of a permanent gig.

-Did you know it’s just as important to keep up with your favourite beauty writers as it is to keep up with makeup news?
+Did you know it’s just as important to keep up with your favorite beauty writers as it is to keep up with makeup news?

-Beauty writers can give you the low down on job vacancies, new magazines and publications to look out for, or even tips on how to break into a career writing about beauty writing.
-Most writers will have accounts on various social media platforms like Twitter, so there’s plenty of ways to find them.
+Beauty writers can give you the low down on job vacancies, new magazines, and publications to look out for, or even tips on how to break into a career writing about beauty writing.
+Most writers will have accounts on various social media platforms like Twitter, so there are plenty of ways to find them.